moodlehq/mdlrelease/README.md

 **2. Review the branches very carefully.**

+Note that weekly rolls involve, exclusively, supported branches.
+Always.
+No distinction the weeks before releases or the on-demand/on-sync explained below.

+Only exception is when, after agreement, it has been decided to force something to land into unsupported branches and configuration is altered to cause that (for example environment.xml changes case).

 **3. Push changes to the integration repository**

 Use the command provided by **prerelease.sh** to push these last changes to the integration repository.